How-to guides

 NA

-An array of all DOFs with the key u can be obtained as follows:
+Most of the time we just want an array of all DOFs with the key u.
+This can be obtained as follows:

 >>> dofs.all(['u'])